Jaffa Cakes: Classification and taxation

 According to Christopher Mark Hutton, the decision prioritised the material properties of the Jaffa Cake (its ingredients and composition) over social factors such as its packaging and marketing.
 Ross Charnock analysed the case as focusing on stereotypical features of cakes rather than comparison to prototypical examples.

 The tribunal has been viewed by tax experts as an example of the complexity and market distortions arising from multiple tax levels and the use of ambiguous categories.
 It has been cited as an example of expensive litigation resulting from different tax rates for similar products.
 It spawned further legal disputes, in particular Marks & Spencer argued that it should be refunded VAT it paid on its chocolate teacakes.
 It has also been used as an example of arbitrary distinctions in tax law and the "absurd tests" that need to be used when there is not an underlying policy purpose or principle to different tax rates.

-The debate over classification has aroused interest from philosophers such as Tim Crane who view it as an example of how concepts relate to reality.
+The debate over classification has aroused interest from philosophers like Tim Crane who view it as an example of how concepts relate to reality.
 Crane argues that the classification of Jaffa Cakes is more than a matter of definition, and relates to their essential features, which he agrees are cake-like.
-By contrast, Cristian Constantinescu argues the question is indeterminate, and Tim Juvshik states that their classification is a matter of stipulation and social convention.
+By contrast, Cristian Constantinescu argues that the question is indeterminate, and Tim Juvshik states that their classification is a matter of stipulation and social convention.
 Roy Sorensen cites the case as an example of vagueness forcing judges to answer unanswerable questions.
 Others argue that a binary dichotomy is problematic and Jaffa Cakes are neither cake nor biscuit, but something in-between.

 The Irish Revenue Commissioners also classify Jaffa Cakes as cakes, since their moisture content is greater than 12%.
 As a result, they are charged the reduced rate of VAT (13.5% as of 2016).